sovello/sovello.github.io/README.md

 If all is OK, access your app from the browser with the address <pre>`APPNAME.heroku.com`</pre>.

+##### WARNINGS:
+When pushing to launchpad, you may face a problem if you have more than one app frameworks e.g. Node and Django (Python).
+Heroku will identify them all and will pick one randomly to install by default.

+Heroku uses the ___buildpacks___ concept to solve this challenge.
+You will need to add all the buildpacks so that when you push your app to heroku it installs them all.
+You use the command:
+<pre>heroku config:add BUILDPACK_URL=https://github.com/APPNAME/heroku-buildpack-FRAMEWORK\_NAME</pre>

+*FRAMEWORK_NAME* can be either of node, python, etc.

 DATABASES
 ============
 Postgresql is like the default version of RDBMS well supported by heroku.
 You have to subscribe for advanced use, but you get a ___free 10,000-rows limited___ database.